gsa-oes/office-of-evaluation-sciences/_projects/1605-loan-rehab-rates.md

 ---
 ## What was the challenge?

 Each month, roughly 125,000 Federal student loan borrowers who have not made a payment in 360 days enter into default.
-If a borrowers fail to act, their loans are transferred to a private collections agency, and they face serious penalties.
+If a borrower fails to act, their loans are transferred to a private collections agency, and they face serious penalties.
 To avoid these penalties, ED offers a loan rehabilitation agreement that allows them to exit default if they make nine out of 10 payments based on income (payments can be as low as $5).

 ## What was the program change?

-OES developed emails with four different social science-informed subject lines prompting eligible borrowers to enter a loan rehabilitation agreement.
+OES developed emails with four different subject lines informed by research insights prompting eligible borrowers to enter a loan rehabilitation agreement.

 ## How did the evaluation work?